 Optional: On Day 3 of this week, the children will discuss being hungry and being given something to eat.
 They will also discuss ways to be nice and show kindness to others.
-The children may put their words into action by bringing canned and nonperishable food items to school to be donated to a local soup kitchen.
+The children may put their words into action by bringing canned and nonperishable food items to school for donation to a local soup kitchen.